Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Ciutadella de Menorca | ©Pablo Fernández

 April marks the beginning of spring for the easternmost island of this Mediterranean archipelago.
-During this time the terraces of restaurants and cafés begin to be reborn in all their splendor, favored by the increase of the temperature and a climate, although somewhat unstable, much more benevolent than the low temperatures of winter or the suffocating heat of the summer season.
+During this time, the terraces of restaurants and cafés begin to be reborn in all their splendor thanks to the increase in temperature and a much more benevolent climate than the low temperatures of winter or the suffocating heat of the summer season.

 This pleasant climate and the advantage of having fewer tourists during this time of the year than in the summer season gives a unique attraction to this month of the year.
-In addition to all the usual things to see and do in Menorca, there are some especially recommendable activities during this month, from festivals to excursions taking advantage of the good weather.
+In addition to all the usual things to see and do in Menorca, there are some activities that are especially recommendable during this month.
+Do you want to know them?

-1. For lovers of nature and outdoor activities: walk around the island along the Camí de Cavalls
+1. Walk around the island along the Camí de Cavalls

-Although this activity can be done all year round, my recommendation is that you take advantage if you travel to Menorca in April to walk the Camí de Cavalls.
+Although this activity can be done all year round, my recommendation is that if you travel to Menorca in April you should book a tour of the Camí de Cavalls on horseback because it is the best time to get to know it.

-It is an old path of 185 km that circles the entire island of Menorca and has now become a route with 20 sections of between 5 and 13 kilometers long with varying degrees of difficulty and can be traveled on horseback, mountain bike or simply on foot.
+It is an ancient path of 185 km that circles the entire island of Menorca and is currently a route with 20 sections of between 5 and 13 kilometers long, with varying degrees of difficulty and can be traveled on horseback, mountain bike or simply on foot.

 Its origin is not entirely clear, but it is said to have been built during the 14th century as a defense system in which soldiers on horseback could protect the entire perimeter of the island.